 - 7. Try to establish a relationship with your captor(s) and get to know them.
-Captors are less likely to harm you if they have a sense of personal connection or respect you. - 8.
+Captors are less likely to harm you if they have a sense of personal connection or respect for you. - 8.
 If forced to present terrorist demands to authorities, either in writing or on tape, state clearly that the demands are from your captor(s).
 Avoid making a plea on your own behalf. - 9.
-Try to stay low to the ground or behind cover from windows or doors, if possible.
+If possible, try to stay low to the ground or behind a solid cover from windows or doors.